cayo santa maria

 Where To Stay in Cayo Santa Maria

-Royalton Cayo Santa Maria
+Royalton Cayo Santa Maria ($$$)

-One of the best resorts in Cuba and among our favorites of the Royalton brand, Royalton Cayo Santa Maria is my top choice and recommendation for travelers deciding where to stay in Cayo Santa Maria.
+One of the best resorts in Cuba and among our favorites of the Royalton brand, Royalton Cayo Santa Maria is our top choice among resorts in Cayo Santa Maria.
+With just 122 rooms and suites, the resort isn’t overwhelmingly large, though the amenities you’ll find here are those you’d only expect at a much larger resort.

-Reviews and Bookings – Royalton Cayo Santa Maria
+Reviews and Bookings: Royalton Cayo Santa Maria

 melia buenavista